melling/design_inspiration_2018/README.md

 - [1 Minute Video](https://youtu.be/1GN7JQ6xdFE)

-## Font
+## Notes
-Acumin Variable Concept
+- Font: Acumin Variable Concept
-Wide UltraBlack
+ - Wide UltraBlack

-From the Properties panel change: Weight, Width, and Slant.
+- From the Properties panel change: Weight, Width, and Slant.
 - Added a Drop Shadow effect on Every.
 - Added a Stroke effect on Every.